esrf-bliss/Lima-camera-adsc/doc/index.rst

 Camera initialisation
 ......................

-Here are the available functions
+Here are the available functions:

-* SetHeaderParameters
+* :cpp:func:`SetHeaderParameters`
-* UseStoredDarkImage
+* :cpp:func:`UseStoredDarkImage`
-* SetImageKind
+* :cpp:func:`SetImageKind`
-* SetLastImage
+* :cpp:func:`SetLastImage`

 Std capabilites
 ................

 This plugin has been implemented in respect of the mandatory capabilites but with some limitations according to some programmer's  choices.
 We only provide here extra information for a better understanding of the capabilities for the Adsc camera.